EnigmaCurry/d.rymcg.tech/README.md

 up (therefore the config file is dynamically generated at each startup).

-This project stores all application data in Docker **named volumes**.
-Many samples of docker-compose that are written by other people, and that you may find out there on the internet, will map native host directories into their container paths. **Host-mounted directories are considered an anti-pattern and will never be used in this project, unless there is a compelling reason to do so.** For more information see [Rule 3 of the 12 factor app
+This project stores all application data in Docker **named volumes** as opposed to host mounted directories. **Host-mounted directories are considered an anti-pattern and will never be used in this project, unless there is a compelling reason to do so.** For more information see [Rule 3 of the 12 factor app